 Enjoy an easy ascent to a coastal hilltop that rewards you with panoramic views of Crane Beach and the Essex River estuary.

-As you loop back down the hill, you’ll trek through a thicket of Devil's walking stick, broken only by a small hillside clearing that offers views over the salt marshes to Castle Hill.
+Follow a three-quarter-mile loop trail along a field and up the hillside to a broad, open meadow, where you’ll come upon the fieldstone base of the 50-foot, three-level tower.
+Venture back down the hill and you’ll trek through a thicket of Devil’s walking stick (Aralia spinosa), broken only by a small hillside clearing that offers views over the salt marshes to Castle Hill.

 When to Visit